Canal-Protocol/dlp-Kyber-Suite/README.md

 # Fund Wallet and Kyber Integration

-This repo is for testing the DLP infrastructure and ints integration with Kyber Network.
+This repo is for testing the DLP infrastructure and its integration with Kyber Network.
-Currently won't work due to ongoing work on tests - should work as below if "mockContracts" and "test" folders are removed.

 ## Prerequisites